 Contents

 Dealing with unpaid items costs a seller time and money, by tying up stock, disrupting cash flow and wasting time that could be better spent selling.
-But eBay has procedures in place to help sellers in this situation.
+Fortunately, eBay has procedures in place to help sellers report non-payment on eBay and recover their fees through an unpaid item case.

-Here are the steps you need to take to open an eBay unpaid item case and recover your fees.
+Here are the steps you need to take to open an eBay unpaid item case and recover your payment when an eBay buyer doesn’t pay.

 When a buyer doesn’t pay up immediately, don’t assume the worst.
 It may be the case that they’re unaware they won an auction.
 Or maybe it just slipped their mind.